 The increase was possible because of additional revenues.
-The Authority also increase the final budget by an additional \$3,700 in Facility Fees and \$370 in Concessions, due to Warriors playoff revenue.
+The Authority also increased the final budget by an additional \$3,203 in Facility Fees due to Warriors playoff revenue.

-Overall, the Authority's actual General Fund revenues for fiscal year 2017-18 were more than its budgeted revenues by \$1,024 or 1.6 percent.
+Overall, the Authority's actual General Fund revenues for fiscal year 2018-19 were more than its budgeted revenues by \$4,691 or 7 percent.
 This increase is attributed to the Warriors participation in the playoffs leading to additional revenue.

-Coliseum operations of \$34,948 were more than the final budget of \$33,110 by \$1,838.
-The negative budgetary variance of \$1,838 in coliseum operations was a result of increased security costs associated with concerts and other events.
+Coliseum operations of \$33,595 were less than the final budget of \$34,363 by \$768.
+The positive budgetary variance of \$768 in coliseum operations was a result of AEG's ability to keep costs consistent between fiscal years.

-Coliseum capital of \$5,174 was less than the final budget of \$5,215 by \$41.
-Significant capital additions include the replacement of Arena windows, boiler and chiller.
-In the prior fiscal year, funds of \$960 were allocated to replace the Arena exterior windows and the unspent portion of this capital budget was carried forward in the current fiscal year.
-The project was completed in June 2018.
-In addition, the Warriors made it to the NBA finals during the fiscal year, generating additional profits.
-In the previous fiscal year, the Authority allocated \$880 in capital funds to purchase a new boiler and chiller in the Arena and the unspent portion of the capital budget was carried forward into the current fiscal year.
-The installation has begun and resulted in a \$352 increase to construction in progress.
-The installation of these improvements will be completed in fiscal year 2018-2019.
+Coliseum capital of \$3,456 was more than the final budget of \$2,545 by \$911.
+Significant capital additions include the replacement of Arena boiler and chiller.
+In the previous fiscal year, the Authority allocated \$1,300 in capital funds to purchase a new boiler and chiller in the Arena and the unspent portion of the capital budget was carried forward into the current fiscal year.
+The installation of these items was completed in fiscal year 2018-2019.

-Management's Discussion and Analysis (Unaudited) (Amounts Expressed in Thousands) June 30, 2018
+Management's Discussion and Analysis (Unaudited) (Amounts Expressed in Thousands) June 30, 2019